Courmayeur – September 16 2014

 South Tyrol – June 30 2014

 I remember it clearly as if it was yesterday!
 It was June 30 2014 and I was on a hut-to-hut hiking trip in the Dolomites.
-I was sitting outside Rifugio Averau – in the Cinque Torri area – enjoying the amazing sunset and telling myself maybe I just wasn’t cut for the mountains… The day before we had trekked a 20 kilometers in constant heavy rain, with snow still covering route signs in higher parts of the route.
+I was sitting outside Rifugio Averau – in the Cinque Torri area – enjoying the amazing sunset and telling myself maybe I just wasn’t cut for the mountains… The day before we had trekked about 20 kilometers in constant heavy rain, with snow still covering signs in higher parts of the route.
 After reaching a col near Lagazuoi, with night falling, I found myself in thick low cloud, and heavy winds!
-I was basically lost and unable to take a stupid bearing, something I had dozens of times before.
+I was basically lost and unable to take a stupid bearing, something I had done dozens of times before.
 The cold winds were beating the col but that was the only point where I could get a phone signal!
 I tried to call the hut on the Lagazuoi and let them know we were close but was having trouble finding the trail because of the snow and poor visibility.
-I was scared because on the wet map I could see cliffs with a dead drop and I couldn’t determine in which direction they were.
+I was scared because on the wet map I could see cliffs and fear kept me from telling in which direction they were.
 I was so cold and tired, I didn’t trust my compass skills anymore!
 My supposedly IPX7 smartphone fried while I was trying to make the call and it was where the hut phone number was stored.
 I eventually managed to call 112 using another phone.
 After some arguing, they connected me to Soccorso Alpino (mountain rescue), I gave them my GPS coordinates and they passed them on to the hut owner.
-By the time I hung up, I was shivering and had lost dexterity in my hands to the point I was unable to unwrap a thermal blanket: I was so cold I had probably lost fine motor skills.
-I eventually had to cut through the thermal blanket plastic container using my one-hand Victorinox knife.
-Then we set two of my flashlights to strobe just to make my position visible and after less than 20 minutes the hut owner found us.
+By the time I hung up, I was shivering and had was unable to unwrap a thermal blanket: I was so cold I had probably lost fine motor skills.
+I eventually had to cut through the thermal blanket plastic wrapping using my one-hand Victorinox knife.
+Then we set two of my flashlights to strobe just to make our position visible and after less than 20 minutes the hut owner found us.
 Within half an hour I was sitting in the warm and cozy hut while enjoying a hot tea.
 It had turned out to be nothing more than a half-an-hour scare and great lesson about hiking in the mountains!

-The following evening, while staring at the sun setting behind the mountains, I was replaying the whole event in my head, telling myself that the next holiday I should maybe haul my ass on a Greek island and steer away from mountain trails….
+The following evening, while staring at the sun setting behind the southwestern peaks of the Dolomites, I was replaying the whole event in my head, telling myself that the next holiday I should maybe haul my ass on a Greek island and steer away from mountain trails….
 It was then that I overheard a group of people talking about ultrarunning!
 At first, I wasn’t sure what it was all about; I thought maybe it was a gastrointestinal condition of some sort – and in hindsight, I may have not been completely wrong either.
 It turned out to be a long distance version of running, generally involving trail or mountain running.
 The more I listened the more I grew interested in the topic.
-They were talking about races in the mountains over a hundred kilometers long.
-They went on describing races around Mont Blanc; in the desert; the Rocky Mountains; etc. After a while they started talking about a more recent event, a 330-kilometer long epic race called the the “Tor Des Geants”.
-This race seemed to be considered one of a kind and had supposedly gained the reputation of being a life-changing experience.
+They were talking about races in the mountains, often stretching over a hundred kilometers.
+They went on describing races around Mont Blanc; the Sahra desert; the Rocky Mountains; etc. After a while they started talking about a more recent event, a 330-kilometer long epic race called the the “Tor Des Geants”.
+This race seemed to be considered one of a kind and had quickly gained the reputation of being a life-changing experience.
 They called it the “epic journey”… Neurons generate electro-chemical reactions which turn into thoughts.
-Sometimes, a neuron will respond to its own electrical activity and turn a thought into a dream: that’s exactly what happened in that moment!
+Sometimes, a neuron will respond to its own electrical activity and turn a thought into a dream: that’s exactly what happened in that very moment!

 Dublin – January 7 2017

 After a few ultra races and completing my first 100-miler – the Wicklow Way 100 – in December 2016 I decided that I would finally register for the Tor Des Geants draw.
-At first, I was hoping to get a place at the UTMB instead because I thought I still didn’t have enough experience to be able to complete the TDG 350-Km race in the Alps.
-A 170-Km in the Alps like the UTMB would definitely help build up to that goal.
-That reasoning had nothing wrong, especially considering the UTMB and TDG even share a small section of their course.
+At first, I was just hoping to get a place at the UTMB because I thought I still didn’t have enough experience to be able to take on a 350-Km journey in the Alps.
+A 170-Km race in the Alps, especially, like the UTMB felt the perfect stepping stone before taking the final shot at what had by then become an obsession.
+That reasoning had nothing wrong, especially considering the UTMB and TDG not only are in the same mountains but even share a small section of the course.

-Then on January 7, just another ordinary day in a nobody’s life, while browsing the web, I saw a photo of a triple amputee competing in a Spartan mud race… I have always hated two things in my life: people who enjoyed telling me what I can’t achieve in life and self-imposed mental limitations!
-Unfortunately, we can’t avoid running into morons who absolutely love telling us what we can or cannot achieve.
-However, I am the one who creating self-imposed mental barriers: at this point in life I should have known better than telling myself I couldn’t do something just out of self-doubt or maybe fear!
-Yes, the Tor Des Geants was an incredibly ambitious goal in my unimpressive ultra-running career but the truth was, the best event to get ready for and find out if I could achieve the Tor Des Geants could only be… the Tor Des Geants!
+Then on January 7, just another ordinary day in a nobody’s life, while browsing the web, I saw a photo of a triple amputee competing in a Spartan mud race… I have always hated two things in my life: people who enjoyed telling me what I could or could do with my life and self-imposed mental limitations!
+Unfortunately, we can’t avoid running into morons who absolutely love telling us what we can or cannot do.
+However, we all can and I should never create self-imposed mental barriers: at this point in life I should have known better than telling myself I couldn’t do something just out of self-doubt or maybe fear!
+Yes, the Tor Des Geants was an incredibly ambitious goal, especially with such an unimpressive ultra-running record like mine but the truth was, the best event to get ready for and find out if I could ever handle the Tor Des Geants was and could only be… the Tor Des Geants!

 Seeing that triple amputee swinging in the mud made me feel like an ass.
-That was the moment I mentally realized I would have been capable of completing a 330 Km ultra endurance race in the Alps.
-Or rather, that was the moment I quit telling myself I couldn’t do it!
+That may be the moment a complete stranger inspired me to realize I was capable of so much more I had always thought.
+Or rather, thanks to that stranger, I was the moment I quit telling myself I couldn’t do it!
 On that same day, I took a sample 100-miler plan from Jason Koop’s book “Training Essentials for Ultrarunning” and designed my 7-month draft plan for the Tor Des Geants.
-It was still nearly two months away from the draw results and there was no guarantee whatsoever I’d win in a place but in my delusional state, I was already dead sure 2017 would be the year of the Tor Des Geant!
+I had no idea how to do it because i had no idea how to best train for a 330-Km journey through the Alps and to tell you the naked truth, I still don’t!
+That day was nearly two months away from the draw results and there was no guarantee whatsoever I’d win in a place but in my delusional state, I was already dead sure 2017 would be the year of the Tor Des Geant!

-The draft plan completed, I weighed myself to discover the post 100-miler celebrations and December indulgence had made me reach a shocking weight of 91 Kg.
-I had never weighed this much in all my life!
-I could deal with that easily in 7 months but my previous ultra record was not reassuring; in fact, it was mediocre at best: if my previous races had to be a predictor of my performance in the TDG, the odds weren’t looking that good at all.
+The draft plan was done but there were bad news: I weighed myself to discover the post 100-miler celebrations and December indulgence had made me reach a shocking weight of 91 Kg.
+I had never weighed this much in my whole life!
+I was ashamed of myself but I knew I could deal with that easily in 7 months.
+On the other hand, my ultrarunning record was far from reassuring.
+In fact, it was worringly mediocre, at the very best: if my previous races had to be a predictor of my performance, the odds were looking real bad.
 Much more so considering the dropout rate in the TDG ranged between 40% and 50%.